 David B. Peterson is CEO of Onera Media, Inc., a private advisory and investment firm.
 Mr. Peterson has over 25 years of investment banking experience with a primary focus on the media and communications sectors, including most recently as head of Rothschild Inc.’s U.S. Media Group.
 Prior to Rothschild, he was an investment banker for Salomon Brothers and Citibank.
 Mr. Peterson is also a board member of the North Salem Open Land Foundation and President of the Onera Foundation.
 He holds a bachelor's from Dartmouth College, a MBA from New York University, and a master's in historic preservation from the Columbia University Graduate School of Architecture, Planning and Preservation.

 Tony Asnes is the head of investor relations at Pershing Square Capital Management, L.P., a fundamental value investor in long and occasionally short investments in the public markets.
-Prior to joining Pershing Square in 2010, Tony was head of marketing and client service at Eagle Capital Management, LLC and was president and CEO of Pseudo Programs, Inc. In the late 1980s he traded index options on the American Stock Exchange.
-Tony graduated from Yale with a degree in computer science and earned a master’s degree in management from the Sloan School at MIT.
+Prior to joining Pershing Square in 2010, Mr. Asnes was head of marketing and client service at Eagle Capital Management, LLC and was president and CEO of Pseudo Programs, Inc. In the late 1980s, he traded index options on the American Stock Exchange.
+Mr. Asnes graduated from Yale with a bachelor’s in computer science and earned a master’s in management from the Sloan School at MIT.
 He is the chair of the board of trustees of the Bank Street College of Education and is a trustee of the New York Hall of Science.